-ECommerce sales are growing.
-That means eCommerce returns are also on the rise.
-Returns processing is an important part of your eCommerce business.
-It’s important to understand the process so you can manage it well.
+ECommerce sales are growing, reaching roughly $768 billion in 2021, but that means eCommerce returns are also on the rise.
+Returns processing is an integral part of your eCommerce business.
+It’s essential to understand the process so you can manage it well.

-Every returns processing center will have its own policies and practices and these can vary based on client needs.
-This article will give you a basic idea of what to expect plus some examples from Red Stag Fulfillment’s returns processing center.
+Every third-party logistics returns processing center will have its own policies and practices, and these can vary based on client needs.
+This article will give you a basic idea of what to expect, plus some examples from Red Stag Fulfillment’s returns processing center.

 Step-by-step guide to returns processing

 When a customer initiates a return, the 3PL returns process begins.
 Here are the basic steps you can expect in your return processing supply chain.

 Red Stag Fulfillment uses a Return Merchandise Authorization (RMA) form.
 Some returns processing centers call it a return goods authorization (RGA) or simply a return authorization (RA).

 Just as your customer can use the returns section of your online shop to create a return shipping label, you can use an online portal to create an RMA.
 The form tells the warehouse what to expect.
 It includes information such as the customer’s name, the date the return was authorized, the order number, and the carrier tracking number.